 A commercial fishery for Longspined sea urchins began in 2009 in response to their increased biomass and densities in Tasmania.
-The total annual catch started and remained at 100 tonnes or less until the 2017/18 season, when the catch increased to 185 tonnes, then tripling in 2018/19 to 560 tonnes.
+The total annual catch was low for the first 10 years of the fishery but has increased fivefold over the last 4 years.
 The Tasmanian commercial fishery now exports nationally and internationally.
 Catch can only be taken by holders of a commercial dive license.
 There are no recreational regulations.
 In the 2019/20 season beginning September 1st 2019, there were 29 divers involved in the fishery.
 Most fishing effort occurs from December/January to June when roe quality is suitable for harvest.